Every example on this page runs end-to-end with a single command. The

 Requires an OpenAI API key (or any provider via daft.set_provider()).

-Ingest agent trajectories, label them with natural language descriptions, and compare techniques via world forking.
+Ingest agent trajectories, label them with LLM-based evaluation, and compare techniques via world forking.
+Demonstrates the full ECS pattern: components, processors, resources, and forking in a single script.

 What it demonstrates: